NYCU-515517-INTROAI-FINAL/A-for-creativity/README.md

 ## Package Dependencies

+## Dataset

+Some song's names are the same while their ID in the dataset is different, so there are some situations in which it will recommend multi-song where information is the same.

+## Input Songs

+You can modify the `input_songs.csv` file.
+The program will base on this file to make recommendations.

 ## Spotify API

 > We use the API to find the song which is not in our dataset.